 Please consider that this is still an early version which comes as a scripted code.
 Its sole purpose is to provide a sketchy proof of concept about how WARP works, in relation to the method

 explained in the article.
 We will provide soon a comprehensive and *really* usable implementation of WARP with the goal of substantially speeding up

 the time required for homology detection in the daily life of structural bioinformaticians.
 This task will awnyway require a less theoretical approach and a

 specific infrastructure that at the moment we cannot provide.

-The code here contains anyway ALL the concepts described in the paper (such as the iDCTquantization) and you are free to use them and hack it as you wish.
+The code here is thus devoted to show a running example of the concepts described in the paper (such as the iDCTquantization) and you are free to use them and hack it as you wish.